Benrobo/Benrobo/readme.md

 Software Engineer
 ------------------

+I'm a chef who cooks but not in the kitchen, I solve problems for a living using 1s and 0s.
+I'm a self-taught full stack engineer with experience in Backend, Frontend, and DevOps (still learning) for over 5 years.

+I've taken part in various international competitions and have been recognized multiple times.
+I was even certified as one of the top 300 participants globally in an internship program with over 11,000 participants.
+To date, I've engaged in 19 hackathons, winning 10 of them.
+These experiences have equipped me with the skills necessary for the software industry.

 Mission-driven full stack developer with a passion for thoughtful UI design, collaboration, and teaching.

-As a software developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things, and my mission-driven work ethic to literally change the world.That's why I’m excited to make a big impact at a high growth company
+As a  software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things, and my mission-driven work ethic to literally change the world.
+That's why I’m excited to make a big impact at a high growth company.

+I have maintained, developed and launched multiple projects from scratch, carrying the development of its' back-end and front-end codebases also scaling software applications.

+My current toolset includes Python, JavaScript, React, React Native, TypeScript, OOP, Googling, Prisma ORM, Nextjs, Tailwind CSS, Cloud , Golang, Nodejs, Express.js, Mongodb, Postgresql.

+I can help you with all the sides of your project:verifying good UI/UX design, leading/co-developing the back-end and front-end, mentoring the team, estimating tasks, researching possible techs, leading, launching and monitoring the project.

+Interested in working with any tech firm, Startups.
+Hit me up if you got any questions/feedbacks/gigs.

 * 🌍  I'm based in nigeria.
 * ✉️  You can contact me at [alumonabenaiah71@gmail.com](mailto:alumonabenaiah71@gmail.com)